dasollee2525/2021-SWE-AIProject/README.md

 ## How to use

 ### Input Command
 When executing the BiLSTM4VAT model, execute the following code inside the src/ directory.
-The model will consist of pretrained word embeddings by default.
+The model will use the pretrained word embedding weights given by default.

 When executing the SemiPretSeq2Seq model, execute the following code inside the src/utils/pretrain/ directory.
 This model is only for pretraining the word embeddings for BiLSTM4VAT.
 ```